ebramk12/digital-disbursements/docs/faq/faq.md

   <summary><b>Why is Consumer recipient GUEST value is passed as True?
 Why is this required when posting the recipient?</b></summary>

 If Guest is false for Recipient of type Consumer, then payment cannot be initialized for the recipient as it will be considered as an INACTIVE recipient.
+For more information on recipient please refer a recipient section [API Flow] (../docs/?path=docs/interactive-guide/apiflow.md)

 </details>